wwng2333/beszel-docs/en/guide/parts/hub-docker-instructions.md

 ::: tip IMPORTANT

-This configuration should work out of the box, but you must follow these steps when adding a new system in the web UI.
+This configuration should work out of the box, but you must follow these steps when adding the system in the web UI:

 1. Update the `KEY` value with your public key, then run `docker compose up -d` again to restart the agent.